AgateTravel WeLiveToServe

 Is December a Recommended Month to Visit Shirakawa-go?

-Yes, December is suitable to visit Shirakawa-go.
-Despite chilly temperatures, an idyllic village cloaked in white snow is hard to forget.
-Besides, though Shirakawa-go in December receives many tourists, the numbers tend to be lower without the light-up events in January and February.
+Yes, December, especially the second half, is suitable to visit Shirakawa-go.
+Despite chilly temperatures, the idyllic village cloaked in white snow is hard to forget.
+Besides, though Shirakawa-go in December receives many tourists, the numbers tend to be lower than in January and February when light-up events will be held.

 What to Wear in Shirakawa-go in December

-Pants: Snow pants or plush sweatpants are enough, but they shouldn’t be too long, as ones are more likely to get wet when you walk through the snow-covered area.
+Pants: Snow pants or plush sweatpants are enough, but they shouldn’t be too long, as long ones get wet easily when you walk through the snow-covered area.

-Footwear: Pack comfortable, non-slip and waterproof shoes, such as Martin boots and long leather boots, and high-ankle woolen socks.
-As alternatives, water-resistant spray or long shoe covers are also okay.
+Footwear: Pack comfortable, thick, non-slip and waterproof shoes, such as Martin boots and long leather boots, and high-ankle woolen socks.
+If the shoes you wear are not water-resistant, it’s better to bring long shoe covers.

 Others: